-The BHA will administer the Homeownership voucher for a Family that purchases a home within the area that the BHA administersBHA jusrisdiction.
+The BHA will administer the Homeownership voucher for a Family that purchases a home within the area that the BHA administers.
 The Home must be the Family's only residence and be a single Family Home with only one Unit, Cooperative, or condominium.
 The Family must be prepared to own and reside in the home for a minimum of one year.

 The Family may look outside of the City of Boston.
-Families may search for Homes in other communities outside of the BHA's jurisdictions in the areas in which thewhere other public housing agencies (PHAs) offer the Section 8 Homeownership Program and are accepting new Families in to their program.
+Families may search for Homes in other communities in the area in which the public housing agencies (PHAs) offer the Section 8 Homeownership Program and are accepting new Families in to their program.
 A list of cities and towns with homeownership programs will be provided to applicants when the homeownership "Voucher" is issued.